 - Secord gave birth to her first child, Mary, in St. Davids in 1799

-- Laura Secord makes her trek to warn the British about the American invasion in 1813 (when she is 38 years old)
+- Laura Secord makes her trek to warn the British (specifically a military detachment camped in DeCew House) about the American invasion in June 22, 1813 (when she is 38 years old)

 Despite Book 4 in the Portia Adams Adventures being delayed in its release (till the fall, pandemic-allowing) you can still pre-order it right now.